 *Pre-eminent Perth architect Jim Wilkinson, creative visionary behind one of our favourite Australian brutalist buildings: FESA House which was wantonly destroyed in the aforementioned mining boom-time.
 (Thanks Simon Reeves)

 Coming down from the brutal celebration of the Sirius decision last night, we land in the soft greenery of Angry Penguin country and into the enveloping walls of another firmament of delight.
 This time a rental the ‘Beddison/Swift House’ designed in 1963 by Neil Clerehan and Guilford Bell, heavy artillery indeed.
 You can read a bit more of its history over here.
-It is not very often you have the chance to move into such a revolutionary residence in faultless condition, indeed it would be more like inhabiting a sculpture, evoking the cream of international Mid-Century Modern and, like several other Clerehan/ Bell designs, the closest thing we may have in this town to residing a Johnson or van de Rohe.
+It is not very often you have the chance to move into such a revolutionary residence in faultless condition, indeed it would be more like inhabiting a sculpture from the cream of international Mid-Century Modern and like several other individual Clerehan or Bell designs may be the closest thing we have in this town akin to a Johnson or Mies van de Rohe.

 Seems Steven Coverdale has been digging down into the rental market and pulling out the treasure, and we’re blatantly running the jewels to post them up for all to see.
 First up a dash of sparkle and joy in Mitcham with this minty as mint family home, anyone could move into and immediately fall in love with.
 In fact you’d almost have to check your emotions at the door applying for this one, knowing that once you pull the moving truck up to the carport and get your things under that gorgeous timber ceiling, you’ll never want to leave.